Thushar-Sreenivas/create-react-boilerplate/README.md

 ### Styling
 For styling you have choices.
-  - You can go with preprocessors like `sass` or `less`
+  - You can go with pre-processors like `sass` or `less`
   - Use UI libraries like [Bootstrap](https://getbootstrap.com/), [Ant Design](https://ant.design/docs/react/introduce)
   - A minimal utility library like [Tailwind](https://www.tailwindtoolbox.com/)
   - Or you can use [styled-components](https://styled-components.com/)

 Here we will be using `styled-components`.
-The choice depends on your requiement and the team.
+The choice depends on your requirement and the team.
 If you want a custom theme you should go with something like `sass` or `styled-components`.
-But when you are running short of time and the design is a cliche onew go with `bootstrap` or `ant design`.
+But when you are running short of time and the design is a cliche one go with `bootstrap` or `ant design`.

 Install
 ```bash